 Above, in the 1930s this building was one of three synagogues in the centre of Mysłowice.
 Source: Clare Weissenberg, Photograph, May 2016, pers. archive, copyright retained

 For some notes on the history of Jews in Mysłowice, please see the section at the end of this page.

 Encounters in Mysłowice: May 2016

-Before setting off, I had no particular expectations of Mysłowice, except that I thought it would be much smaller than it actually is – it’s actually quite a large town.
-I very much wanted to visit, in hopes of getting some information about my father’s much-loved uncle Kurt Bloch, who lived here with his family in the 1930s and early 1940s.
+Before setting off, I had no particular expectations of Mysłowice, except that I thought it would be much smaller than it actually is.
+I wanted to visit in hopes of getting some information about my father’s much-loved uncle Kurt Bloch, who lived here with his family in the 1930s and early 1940s.

-As on our last visit to Poland in 2015, my first port of call this year was again the extraordinarily generous Małgosia Płoszaj.
-Małgosia is busy studying now, yet still very kindly made time for us, both in research before our trip and in taking us around some towns and archives – one of which was Mysłowice.
+As on our last visit to Poland in 2015, my first port of call this year was to meet with the extraordinarily generous Małgosia Płoszaj.
+Małgosia is busy studying now, yet still kindly made time for us, both in carrying out research before our trip and in taking us around some archives and towns – one of which was Mysłowice.

-Małgosia said that she didn’t know very much about Mysłowice, so she put out a message on her Facebook page, and sure enough, a friend got in touch, and put her in contact with the director of an industrial heritage museum on the edge of town.
+Małgosia said that she didn’t know very much about Mysłowice, so she put out a message on her Facebook page.
+Sure enough, a friend got in touch, and put her in contact with the director of an industrial heritage museum on the edge of town.
 Despite it being a Monday, when museums in Poland are closed, he kindly agreed to meet us at the museum (see http://cmp-muzeum.pl/?lang=en), to see if he could be of assistance.

 Mysłowice City Museum

 Małgosia explained what we were looking for and we showed some of our letters and documents – this one gives the town’s name on the stamp, for example …